wooglooskr/julia/doc/stdlib/io-network.rst

    ..
 Docstring generated from Julia source

-   Show a more compact representation of a value.
-This is used for printing array elements.
-If a new type has a different compact representation, it should test ``Base.limit_output(io)`` in its normal ``show`` method.
+   Show a compact representation of a value.

+   This is used in particular for printing array elements.
+To offer a compact representation, a type ``T`` should test ``limit_output(io)`` in the normal ``show(io, x::T)`` method.
+A compact representation should skip any type information, which would be redundant with that printed once for the whole array.

 .. function:: showall(x)